powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 ### TopologicalNode

-If the CGMES model is defined at bus/branch detail, then CGMES `TopologicalNode` objects are used in the conversion, and for each of them a `Bus` is created in the PowSyBl grid model inside the corresponding voltage level container, at the PowSyBl bus/breaker topology level.
+If the CGMES model is defined at bus/branch detail, then `TopologicalNode` objects are used in the conversion, and for each of them a `Bus` is created in the PowSyBl grid model inside the corresponding voltage level container, at the PowSyBl bus/breaker topology level.
 The created `Bus` has the following attributes:
 - Identity attributes `Id` and `Name` are copied from the `TopologicalNode`.
 - `V` The voltage of the `TopologicalNode` is copied if it is valid (greater than `0`).
 - `Angle` The angle the `TopologicalNode` is copied if the previous voltage is valid.